kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 - What about windows or VM container runtimes, that don't use linux namespaces?
   We need a review from windows maintainers once we have a more clear proposal.
   We can then adjust the needed details, we don't expect the changes (if any) to be big.
-  IOW, in my head this looks like this: we merge this KEP in provisional state if we agree on the high level idea, with @giuseppe we do a PoC so we can fill-in more details to the KEP (like CRI changes, changes to container runtimes, how to configure kubelet ranges, etc.), and then the Windows folks can review and we
+  In my head this looks like this: we merge this KEP in provisional state if we agree on the high level idea, with @giuseppe we do a PoC so we can fill-in more details to the KEP (like CRI changes, changes to container runtimes, how to configure kubelet ranges, etc.), and then the Windows folks can review and we